 The process for choosing the Hugo Awards, and the method of establishing and changing the rules, has evolved over the years from the original creation of the awards in 1953.

-Starting in 1959, there was a separate nominations ballot, and then a vote among the nominees for the final ballot.
+Starting in 1959, there was a separate nominations ballot, and then a vote among the finalists (top-placed nominees) for the final ballot.
 The nominators weren’t required to be members of the Worldcon (or any Worldcon) — ballots were freely distributed.
 In fact, on pg 167 of the May 1962 Analog, there’s an open solicitation for nominations as part of Miller’s “The Reference Library” column (the book reviews section of Analog).
 And voting on the final ballot was also open until 1961, when the rules were changed to limit it to current Worldcon members.

 From the creation of the Hugo Awards in 1953 through the 1963 Worldcon, the Hugo Award categories were determined by each year’s Worldcon committee.
 The general membership did not control the process until the adoption of a constitution for the World Science Fiction Society.
 The WSFS Constitution didn’t exist until 1963.
 There were a set of Business Meeting resolutions, but they hadn’t all been collected or determined as to which were binding, and how, prior to then.
 The WSFS Constitution was put together by a committee appointed by the 1962 (Chicon III) Business Meeting, headed by George Scithers, and was adopted by the 1963 Worldcon.